 Preheat oven to 325 degrees.
 Line an 8 inch square pan with foil and grease bottom of pan or spray with a little cooking spray.

 Heat chocolate, butter and water in a large microwave-safe mixing bowl at 50% power for 2-3 minutes, stopping to stir after the first minute and at 30 second intervals thereafter.
-Make sure you use 50% power or the chocolate might seize.

 Cool completely or cool and chill.
 Lift from pan and cut into about 16 squares and then cut each of those squares into 4 squares to make 64 minis.